SidduMirji/num-to-word/README.md

 # Running Unit Tests With Maven and Gradle

-This example application demonstrates how you convert from number to world
+This example application demonstrates how to convert from number to world

 ## Running Unit Tests With Maven